luntan365/svgcanvas/README.md

 - It will gc some invisible elements to save resources

-    This maybe aggressive and dark, however it's necessary if you have to use it for animation.
+    This maybe aggressive and dirty, however it's necessary if you have to use it for animation.
     When fillRect or clearRect called, if its args matches `0, 0, canvas.width, canvas.height`

 ## Unit Test